Chart Color Schemes

 Cook is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Cook's population was around 2,925 as of Nov 2025.
-This reflected a decrease of 40 people since the 2021 Census, which reported a population of 2,965 people.
+Cook's population was around 2,928 as of Nov 2025.
+This reflected a decrease of 37 people since the 2021 Census which reported a population of 2,965 people.
 The change was inferred from the estimated resident population of 2,896 from the ABS as of June 2024 and an additional 17 validated new addresses since the Census date.
-This level of population equated to a density ratio of 1,851 persons per square kilometer.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 69.2% of overall population gains during recent periods.
+This level of population equated to a density ratio of 1,853 persons per square kilometer, which was above the average seen across national locations assessed by AreaSearch.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 69.2% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, age group growth rates from the ACT Government's SA2 area projections were used, also with 2022 as a base.
-Population projections indicated a decline of 205 persons by 2041.
-However, specific age cohorts were expected to grow, notably the 85 and over age group, projected to increase by 58 people.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, age group growth rates from the ACT Government's SA2 area projections, with 2022 as a base, were adopted.
+Population projections indicated a decline in overall population over this period, with the area's population expected to decline by 205 persons by 2041 according to this methodology.
+However, growth across specific age cohorts was anticipated, led by the 85 and over age group, which was projected to increase by 58 people.

 Frequently Asked Questions - Population